alexdphan/supabase_nextjs/README.md

-Trying out Supabase w/ Nextjs
+Trying out Supabase w/ Nextjs...

 If you want to make an account, add a username/email/pfp for no reason...
 By all means go ahead lol.